GMOD/jblast-jbconnect-hook/docs/setup.rst

 This option sets up Jblast tools for Galaxy.
 After this is called, Galaxy will need to be restarted.

+*Note: NCBI Blast tools are not installed by the ``jbutils --setuptools`` script. the user must manually install these through the Tool Shed as admin.*

 --setupdata
 -----------